saritf/TravisCI-demo/README.md

 ----

-# Jasmine & Travis-ci demo repo
+# Sarit Jasmine & Travis-ci demo repo
 This repository will demonstarte the following flow:

 - Clone a git repository